-Sustainable and ethical fashion bloggers will tell you to think of your purchases in terms of timelessness - and this is great advice - but most of us are still impacted by what's in now and purchase accordingly, even if we lean more minimalist than conventional bloggers.
+Sustainable and ethical fashion bloggers will tell you to think of your purchases in terms of timelessness – and this is great advice – but most of us are still impacted by what’s in now and purchase accordingly.

-So I think it's worthwhile to admit that we are going to want to dress like others, whether we're influenced by runway shows, regional scenes, or global trends, and that the best way to do this responsibly is to set some ground rules.
+So, it’s worthwhile to admit that we are going to want to dress like others, whether we’re influenced by Instagram, TikTok, runway shows, regional scenes, or global trends – and that the best way to do this responsibly is to set some ground rules.

 This is the most important question to ask, because there are plenty of of-the-moment items that I might enjoy for the season when other people are wearing the same thing, but as soon as they all move on, will I still feel comfortable wearing them?